delpapa/SORN_V2/README.md

 ## Getting Started

-The scripts for experiment are stored in different folders with their respective name.
-Each folder contain at least scripts with the experiment parameters ('param.py'), instructions ('experiment.py'), and the input details ('source.py').
+The scripts for each experiment are stored in different folders with the experiments' respective name.
+Each folder contain a minimum of three scripts: the experiment parameters ('param.py'), instructions ('experiment.py'), and the input details ('source.py').
 The parameters in these scripts can be modified at will to reproduce different results.
-Additionally, each folder contains the plot scripts, for plotting the results.
+Additionally, each folder contains the relevant plot scripts, for visualizing the results.

-To simulate a single experiment, 'python common/run_single.py <ExperimentName>'.
+To simulate a single experiment, run 'python common/run_single.py <ExperimentName>' from the main folder.

 Currently implemented experiments: CountingTask, RandomSequenceTask, NeuronalAvalanches, LanguageTask